 SELECT name, title, branch FROM employees WHERE branch = 'Los Angeles' OR branch = 'San Francisco';

-The drawback with using an OR statement is that if you’re looking to compare a value in a database to a long list of values, OR statements can become cluttered.
+This statement is syntactically correct.
+If you’re looking to compare a value in a database to a long list of values, OR statements can become cluttered.
+Imagine searching through four values.
+You would need to specify three OR statements in your query.

 For instance, suppose we wanted to retrieve a list of all employees who work at the Cambridge, San Francisco, Los Angeles, and Denver branches.
 Our query would look like this: